 Penicuik Community Arts Association:

 Based at 4 West Street the PCAA runs a lovely café and a shop offering local artists work for sale.
-There are occasional exhibitions in the café.
+There are monthly exhibitions in the café, and concerts every month or so in the cosy upstairs venue.
 PCAA runs the yearly Penfest, normally held in the last week of September.

 Penicuik for Africa: